 Aging Patchwork and Sealing

 Typically an issue with older homes, patchwork or sealing in the basement is a sign that the home is prone to water leaks.
 If your basement has patchwork, it would be a good idea to have the area inspected so the proper precautions can be taken to avoid water damage down the road.

 No one can predict when water damage will occur, but there are precautions that every homeowner can take to lessen the chance that their basement will experience water damage.

 Now is the time to think about leaks before all of the April showers.
-Give Epp Concrete a call today!
+Give Epp Foundation Repair a call today!